Peloponnesian War: Peace of Nicias (421 BC)

 With the death of Cleon and Brasidas, both zealous war hawks for their nations, the Peace of Nicias was able to last six years.
 However, it was a time of constant skirmishes in and around the Peloponnese.
 While the Spartans refrained from action themselves, some of their allies began to talk of revolt.
 They were supported in this by Argos, a powerful Peloponnesian state that had remained independent of Lacedaemon.
 With the support of the Athenians, the Argives forged a coalition of democratic states in the Peloponnese, including the powerful states of Mantinea and Elis.
 Early Spartan attempts to break up the coalition failed, and the leadership of the Spartan king Agis was called into question.
 Emboldened, the Argives and their allies, with the support of a small Athenian force under Alcibiades, moved to seize the city of Tegea, near Sparta.

 The Battle of Mantinea was the largest land battle within Greece during the Peloponnesian War.
-The Lacedaemonians, with their neighbors the Tegeans, faced the combined armies of Argos, Athens, Mantinea, and Arcadia.
-In the battle, the allied coalition scored early successes, but failed to capitalize on them, which allowed the Spartan elite forces to defeat them.
+The Lacedaemonians, with their neighbours the Tegeans, faced the combined armies of Argos, Athens, Mantinea, and Arcadia.
+In the battle, the allied coalition scored early successes, but failed to capitalise on them, which allowed the Spartan elite forces to defeat them.
 The result was a complete victory for the Spartans, which rescued their city from the brink of strategic defeat.
 The democratic alliance was broken up, and most of its members were reincorporated into the Peloponnesian League.
 With its victory at Mantinea, Sparta pulled itself back from the brink of utter defeat, and re-established its hegemony throughout the Peloponnese.

 In the summer of 416 BC, during a truce with Sparta, Athens invaded the neutral island of Melos, and demanded that Melos ally with them against Sparta, or be destroyed.
 The Melians rejected this, so the Athenian army laid siege to their city and eventually captured it in the winter.
 After the city's fall, the Athenians executed all the adult men, and sold the women and children into slavery.